Farm to School Institute:

 Preparing for year two

-Prepare a Year Two action plan with your coach and regroup with your cohort to share your progress and reflections in a year-end virtual gathering, May 2025.
+Prepare a Year Two action plan with your coach and regroup with your cohort to share your progress and reflections in a year-end virtual gathering.

 Building a Team